matt-paul/canvas-gallery/README.md

 From there, i then worked on posting a 'picture' to the server.

+#To run this project

+Install dependancies by running npm install in both the api and frontend directories.

+Within frontend directory, 'npm start' starts the development server on port 3000.

+Within the api folder, 'node src/server.js' starts the server on port 8000.

 #Where to go from here?

 I have not added any tests so far.
 Without time constraints, I would like to add tests using jest which I have prior experience with.